-Short Course in Poultry Judging and Poultry Breeding.
-One week, June 27 to July 2, 1932.
-This course is a study of the characters indicating egg production.
-Practice is given in culling and selecting birds for egg production and in judging birds in the show room.
-Admission is open to persons who are engaged in resident or extension teaching, research, judging, official poultry-inspection service, or writing, to college students, and to persons who are managing a poultry enterprise and who are at least eighteen years of age.
+Short Course in Poultry Nutrition.
+Three days, October 27 to 29, 1936.
+This course deals with the principles of nutrition, requirements of poultry for the various nutrients, and the application of such information to the feeding and management of poultry.
+Admission is open to persons engaged in resident or extension teaching or in research, and to persons who manage a poultry enterprise and who are at least eighteen years of age.
 For information write the Department of Poultry Husbandry.